-With stores encouraging people to use contact-free payment, knowing how to use Apple Pay is more than just convenient — it's becoming essential in this age of COVID-19 concerns.
-With Apple Pay, you can buy things just by placing a compatible device near a point-of-sale terminal without having to fumble for cash or a credit card.
+With stores encouraging shoppers to use contactless payment, knowing how to use Apple Pay is more than just convenient — it's becoming essential.
+With Apple Pay, you can buy things just by placing a compatible device near a point-of-sale terminal without having to hand over cash or a credit card.

-Apple introduced Apple Pay in 2014, introducing support on the iPhone first.
-Apple Pay has since migrated to the other devices, including the the Apple Watch, Mac and iPad, too.
-Learning how to use Apple Pay with the iPhone, though, is what we'll focus on here.
+Apple introduced Apple Pay in 2014, with support for the iPhone first.
+Apple Pay has since made its way to other devices, including the Apple Watch, Mac and iPad.
+Want to how to use Apple Pay with an iPhone?
+That's what we'll focus on here.